hoge1e3/reTrONew/README.md

 # Related project

-- If you with to run MSX emulator directory in the IDE, see [reTrONew_embed](https://github.com/hoge1e3/reTrONew_embed/)
+- If you wish to run MSX emulator directly in the IDE, see [reTrONew_embed](https://github.com/hoge1e3/reTrONew_embed/)